-- 31. The approach adopted in the latest draft consists of a package of three articles 4 to 6 that deal respectively with prevention and surveillance; One Health; and health system preparedness.
+- 29. From a more conceptual perspective, One Health is an inspiring and holistic concept that moves away from a purely anthropocentric approach and focuses on the human-animal-environmental interface, but at the same time it is a rather vague concept that has to be translated into concrete policy and operational measures.
+The inclusion of animal health and welfare, food production and trade as well as diverse environmental drivers means that the One Health approach in its totality extends beyond WHO's mandate.
+In particular, it includes issues falling under the jurisdiction of the other Quadripartite organizations as well as their respective normative instruments.
+A WHO agreement inevitably focuses predominantly on the protection of human health and can only meaningfully address the broader ecosystem with the participation and coordination of the other organizations that will not, however, participate as such in the agreement.
+Those organizations have been visibly nervous, at least at the level of their secretariats, at the prospect of WHO purporting to regulate topics such as animal trade and health and stepping on their constitutional mandates.
+This consideration also raises questions whether an international agreement is the most appropriate normative tool to regulate issues characterized by a high level of regime complexity, or whether more flexible instruments such as joint frameworks among the organizations concerned would be more conducive to a comprehensive approach reducing the risk of gaps or damaging "turf fights". - 30.
+The approach adopted in the latest draft consists of a package of three articles 4 to 6 that deal respectively with prevention and surveillance; One Health; and health system preparedness.
 Even though the three areas can be seen as complementary and synergistic, the balance among them has been the object of intense discussions, in particular for delegations such as the European Union that aimed at strong, broad and operational obligations specifically on One Health.
-Non-State actors such as animal welfare non-governmental organizations have also been vocal in favour of an approach that would not put too much emphasis on surveillance to the detriment of other obligations after all, surveillance is not an end in itself but a means to detect and characterize risks that have to be prevented or managed through different policies and measures.
-Moreover, surveillance is not confined to pathogens of zoonotic potential but also non-animal pathogens and other microorganisms, thus risking to dilute the emphasis on the One Health approach. - 32.
-In synthesis, the picture emerging from draft Articles 4 to 6 points to a few main issues: (a) the establishment of integrated surveillance encompassing animal and human pathogens as well as environmental factors - an uncommon practice so far even in developed countries, which may take time and considerable resources to become mainstreamed; (b) an emphasis on "primary prevention" aiming at reducing the risk of zoonotic spillover rather than limiting itself to detect and control it once diseases emerge in human populations.
-This translates into the obligation to identify "hot spots" of zoonotic risk and the adoption of resulting measures, in particular for the management of wildlife and farm animals; 49 (c) other national actions, within the context of a multisectoral national action plan, aimed at preventing or reducing the risk of outbreaks in humans, with particular regard to infection prevention and control which is sometimes neglected including in healthcare facilities; (d) the developments of standards and guidelines given how dependent on scientific knowledge and translation are the identification and characterization of emerging pathogens; (e) cooperation with relevant international organizations and bodies, in particular those of the Quadripartite, and reliance on their recommendations, guidelines and policies; (f) development and strengthening by each party of capacities - in particular within their health systems - to implement measures and policies and comply with their obligations; and (g) provision of financial and technical support to developing country parties. - 33.
-An omission from an otherwise rather broad if not very detailed scope is a science-policy interface mechanism that can translate and curate pure science into policy-relevant conclusions that can feed into national and international action.
-The Intergovernmental Panel on Climate Change 50 and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services 51 are notable examples in the environmental field.
-The February 2024 draft foresees the establishment of a Scientific Advisory Committee (Article 24) under the aegis of the Governing Body of the agreement that could potentially play this role.
-However, the provision is within square brackets and thus subject to a request to delete it, and does not mention specifically One Health or Articles 4-6.
+Non-state actors such as animal welfare non-governmental organizations have also been vocal in favour of an approach that would not put too much emphasis on surveillance to the detriment of other obligations after all, surveillance is not an end in itself but a means to detect and characterize risks that have to be prevented or managed through different policies and measures.
+Moreover, surveillance is not confined to pathogens of zoonotic potential but also non-animal pathogens and other microorganisms, thus risking to dilute the emphasis on the One Health approach. - 31.
+In synthesis, the picture emerging from draft Articles 4 to 6 points to a few main issues: (a) the establishment of integrated surveillance encompassing animal and human pathogens as well as environmental factors an uncommon practice so far even in developed countries, which may take time and considerable resources to become mainstreamed; (b) an emphasis on "primary prevention" aiming at reducing the risk of zoonotic spillover rather than limiting itself to detect and control it once diseases emerge in human populations.
+This translates into the obligation to identify "hot spots" of zoonotic risk and the adoption of resulting measures, in particular for the management of wildlife and farm animals; 49

 49 This type of prevention has also been dubbed "mainstream deep prevention" and aims at the unregulated space in international law where animals and humans come into close contact.
-See Ginevra Le Moli, Jorge E Vinuales, Gian Luca Burci, Adam Strobeyko, Suerie Moon, "The deep prevention of future pandemics through a One Health approach: what role for a pandemic instrument?", Geneva Graduate Institute policy brief (September 2022), available at https://repository.graduateinstitute.ch/record/300532.
+See Ginevra Le Moli, Jorge E Vinuales, Gian Luca Burci, Adam Strobeyko, Suerie Moon, "The deep prevention of future pandemics through a One Health